madprops/cromulant/README.md

 One word from each set is picked randomly.
 The triumph and hits get combined.
 The original ants get terminated and the merged one hatches.
+An extra random ant is hatched to fill the gap.

 ## Technology